WaylonWalker/waylonwalker.com/pages/til/gradual-typing-python.md

 ## Step 2

 Next we will add `check-untyped-defs`, this will start checking inside functions that are not typed.
+To add this to your config create a `setup.cfg` with the following.

 ``` toml
 [mypy]